schultzh/schultzh/pages/about.md

 As an effective computer scientist, I possess a love for learning and a desire to explore complex systems.
 I hope to pursue a career in DevSecOps to concentrate on network security and software development.

-However, my ultimate goal is not the become a DevOps Engineer.
+However, the answer to the above question is not DevOps Engineer.
+The answer is servant.
 My passion for computer science is driven by the oppurtunity to better serve others through creative problem solving.
-Ultimately, I strive to be a servant.